raml-org/raml-spec/versions/raml-10/raml-10.md

 |Property | Description |
 |:--------|:------------|
 | types?<br>schemas?<br>resourceTypes?<br>traits?<br>securitySchemes?<br>annotationTypes?<br>(&lt;annotationName&gt;)?<br>uses? | The definition of each property is the same as that of the corresponding property in the root of a RAML document.
 Annotation properties are allowed as in any other RAML document.
 | usage | Describes the content or purpose of a specific library.
-The content may be described in markdown.
+Its value is a string and MAY be formatted using [markdown](#markdown).

 The following example shows a simple library as a standalone, reusable RAML fragment document.